Team Wins Air Force Research Laboratory AI Grand Challenge

 A team of collaborators from Carnegie Mellon University and the University of North Carolina at Chapel Hill won Phase 1 of the National Security Innovation Network (NSIN)-sponsored Air Force Research Laboratory (AFRL) Active AI Planners for Chemistry/Materials Optimization and Discovery Grand Challenge.

-The challenge includes the potential of a $500,000 contract, awarded in four development phases over the next nine months, proposes to develop a machine learning artificial intelligence (AI) system that can help researchers quickly find appropriate experimental conditions for optimizing and discovering new synthetic compounds using multi-system approaches.
+The challenge includes the potential of a $500,000 contract, awarded in four development phases over the next nine months, and proposes to develop a machine learning artificial intelligence (AI) system that can help researchers quickly find appropriate experimental conditions for optimizing and discovering new synthetic compounds using multi-system approaches.

 The team, led by Olexandr Isayev, an associate professor in Carnegie Mellon's Department of Chemistry, and Frank Leibfarth, an associate professor of chemistry at UNC Chapel Hill, pitched a reinforcement learning strategy with an iterative computational and experimental approach as part of the grand challenge.

 "Latest development in AI and science automation opens multiple venues to accelerate the design of materials with the desired properties.
-The technologies will allow us to do science is a radically new way," Isayev said.
+The technologies will allow us to do science in a radically new way," Isayev said.

 "These two worlds speak two totally different languages and it's often difficult to even start collaborations," Leibfarth said.
 "Our team is uniquely qualified both because we have the interdisciplinary expertise but also because we take time to listen to each other, work through challenges, and understand each other.
 Further, we have numerous interdisciplinary scientists in our groups that help bridge these divides."